JamesNjong/Podium/README.md

 # Podium
-Get paid for the words you write
+We have curated hundreds of prep test to help you prepare for your next skills assessment test.
+We replicate the test and test conditions, so you can get one step ahead